AWS ElastiCache Serverless¶

 under theNot Installed

-list, click the 【Install】 button, and install it via the installation interface.
+list, click the 【Install】 button, and the installation interface will pop up for installation.

 Manual Activation Script¶